Amazon needs to get a handle on its counterfeit problem

 A pair of fake Adidas Yeezy shoes on Amazon.

-Amazon said that one of its main goals for 2017 was to fight counterfeits, and vowed to work with brands on a registry that would require any merchant offering their products to prove that they're an authorized seller.
-The year before that, the company rolled out a plan that required third-party sellers on its site to pay a $1,000 to$1,500 fee and provide proof of purchase to list items from Adidas, Asics, Hasbro, Nike and Samsung.
+Amazon said that one of its main goals for 2017 was to fight counterfeits, and it vowed to work with brands on a registry that would require any merchant offering its products to prove that it's an authorized seller.
+The year before that, the company rolled out a plan that required third-party sellers on its site to pay a fee of $1,000 to $1,500 and provide proof of purchase to list items from Adidas, Asics, Hasbro, Nike and Samsung.
 Amazon told Engadget recently that there are more than 60,000 companies on its Brand Registry program, and that it encourages those with concerns about fake versions of their products to notify it.

 Of course, Amazon isn't alone in its fight against fakes.
 Sites like eBay also have programs in place to combat counterfeits, such as VeRo (Verified Rights Owner), which allows intellectual property owners and their authorized sellers to report eBay listings that may be fake.
 The problem with that, Crosby said, is that it's reactive, not proactive, and requires brands to be constantly monitoring the sites.

 Amazon said that, along with using machine learning and automated systems, it employs dedicated teams of software engineers, research scientists, program managers and investigators to operate and continually refine its anti-counterfeiting program.
-It claims that, as a result of the Brand Registry, the company has managed to reduce the number of suspected infringements by 99 percent.
+The company claims that, as a result of the Brand Registry, it has managed to reduce the number of suspected infringements by 99 percent.
 What's more, the company said, it usually investigates and takes action on about 95 percent of reports from brands in that program within eight hours.
 And if a customer happens to buy a fake, Amazon says it will refund the order.
-While these figures seem promising, it also means that if a brand you like isn't part of the registry, there's a higher risk of counterfeit items from them being on Amazon.
+While these figures seem promising, it also means that if a brand you like isn't part of the registry, there's a higher risk of counterfeit items from it being on Amazon.

-Although Amazon has found a way to not be liable for the sale of counterfeits on its marketplace, thanks to its FBA program, that may not be the case for long.
+Although Amazon is not be liable for the sale of counterfeits on its marketplace, thanks to its FBA program, that may not be the case for long.

-Although Amazon has found a way to not be liable for the sale of counterfeits on its marketplace, thanks to its FBA program, that may not be the case for long.
-Mark Schonfeld, a partner at law firm Burns & Levinson LLP in Boston who focuses on intellectual property cases, said that Amazon has been able to shield itself because when it started its business, it only acted as an intermediary between buyer and seller.
-But that's clearly changed in the past few years, as Amazon has taken on the approach of being more of a direct seller, be it through its own sales or those that are Fulfilled by Amazon.
+Although Amazon is not be liable for the sale of counterfeits on its marketplace, thanks to its FBA program, that may not be the case for long.
+Mark Schonfeld, a partner at law firm Burns & Levinson LLP, in Boston, who focuses on intellectual property cases, said that Amazon has been able to shield itself because when it started its business, it acted only as an intermediary between buyer and seller.
+But that's clearly changed in the past few years as Amazon has taken on the approach of being more of a direct seller, be it through its own sales or those that are Fulfilled by Amazon.

 "Amazon refuses to take reasonable steps to police intellectual property infringement or to source their 'shipped from and sold by Amazon.com' products only from authorized manufacturers, wholesalers, and retailers." -- Daimler AG